 Skill Module: Adaptability

-Context: Large 300-level course
+Context: Large third-year undergraduate course

 [FUSION] is a really interesting way to add extra value to the course curriculum.
 To me, it was a matter of thinking, well, when I teach this, what are the things that I want students to get out of my course?
 What do I want them to keep with them as they move forward in their lives?
 And I thought, well, why not do something like this that maybe adds value or maybe adds something that they wouldn’t have otherwise gotten out of this course or out of their degrees?

-- Dr. Suzanne Dufour, Memorial University of Newfoundland
+- Dr. Suzanne Dufour, PhD